 - Identify federal and state laws that afford consumer protection.

 - Identify the reasons bankruptcy laws were enacted.

-- Evaluate the impact of relevant laws on insurance requirements.
+- Evaluate the effect of relevant laws on insurance requirements for a business entity.

 - Describe characteristics of a bailment and the responsibilities of involved parties.

 - Describe ways in which real estate can be acquired for business use.